tasmota/docs/docs/Modbus-Bridge.md

 ### Additional commands for USE_MODBUS_TCP_BRIDGE
 Command|Parameters
 :---|:---
-ModbusTcpStart| Start the Modbus TCP bridge on the specified `tcp port` ModbusTcpConnect| Connect to a remote Modbus TCP server on `ip address` and `remote tcp port`
+ModbusTCPStart| Start the Modbus TCP bridge on the specified `tcp port` ModbusTCPConnect| Connect to a remote Modbus TCP server on `ip address` and `remote tcp port`

 ## Returned Data
 ```json